rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 The initial value parameter of `reduce` also lets users express a "running reduction" where the whole range is not available all at once and users need to call `reduce` repeatedly.
-However, this is not so useful, because users already have the binary operator and the reduction result; they can always include more terms themselves without additional cost.
+However, it is convenient but not required for that, because users already have the binary operator and the reduction result; they can always include more terms themselves without additional cost.